Church-Web-Development/nic-website/EMAILJS_SETUP.md

 # EmailJS Setup Instructions for Contact Form

-This document explains how to configure EmailJS for the Cardiff International Church contact form.
+This document explains how to configure EmailJS for the Newport International Church contact form.

 ## Overview